-Status request Status information on VRRP can be found in the IP router's status menu and offers the following entries:

-- ▶ The values Rx and Tx count the VRRP packets received or sent, respectively. - WEBconfig, Telnet or SSH - Error counts all fatal protocol errors that are logged. - > Drop counts all VRRP packets that are dropped, e.g. when a serious error occurred.
+- Status information on VRRP can be found in the IP router's status menu and offers the following entries: The values Rx and Tx count the VRRP packets received or sent, respectively. - Error counts all fatal protocol errors that are logged. - Drop counts all VRRP packets that are dropped, e.g. when a serious error occurred.